Are you giving your backyard a makeover? Are you wondering about the benefits of a built-in grill?

 Unlike traditional grills, built-in grills are part of a fixed backyard structure.
 They are usually a solid-surface countertop with a wood cabinet that’s supported by masonry.

 Some folks complete the entire station with a full outdoor kitchen.
 This could include a stovetop, mini-fridge, or pizza oven.
+You can learn more about pizza ovens at Botanex.

 What Are the Benefits of an Outdoor Grill?